tbedford/Ant-Allocator/README.md

 TODO: Add new diagram

-Wilderness is the term given to the block of free memory.
-At the start, when you initialize the heap, you have a list structure with head and tail pointing at NULL.
+Wilderness is the term given to the block of free memory as yet unallocated.

+At the start, when you initialize the heap, you have a list structure with head and tail both pointing at NULL.
 You have no nodes in the system.
-But you have a big hunk of free memory you grabbed via a system call.
-This bit block of free memory is your 'wilderness'.
+But you have a big chunk of free memory you grabbed via a system call.
+This big block of free memory is your 'wilderness'.

 What you could do is at the outset you make the wilderness a big free block with node data.
 So you start out with one big free block node - that is one item in the list.
-I did start to do this but decided to separate out the wilderness.
+I did start to do this but decided to separate out the wilderness completely.

 So you have this big lump of free memory call the wilderness and no nodes in your list, and now you do a `malloc()`.
 What happens is is some memory to satisfty the `malloc()` request is grabbed from the wilderness to create the first node in the list.
-The wilderness pointer is adjusted so that the wilderness area is shrunk according.
+The wilderness pointer is adjusted so that the wilderness area is shrunk accordingly.
 You now have one node in your list which is the first allocated block.
-You will make further allocations, shrinking the wilderness accordingly.
+You will make further allocations when free nodes aren't available, shrinking the wilderness accordingly.

 But then you want to free up an already allocated block.
 This operation would not affect the wilderness.
 What would happen is that